Skip to main content

 Forest Ecology

-Every year, after breeding bird surveys are complete, the focus of our research shifts to forest ecology.
+Every five years, after breeding bird surveys are complete, the focus of our research shifts to forest ecology.
 We collect data on canopy cover, mid-story growth, groundcover, and coarse wood material compositions at the forest plots associated with the point count locations.
 This data provides insight into associations between the presence of breeding and/or migratory birds with measures of forest composition, structure, and habitat changes due to forestry practices.
 We examining these changes in forestry composition in order to understand how bird populations respond to changes in their environment.

 Monitoring Avian Productivity and Survivorship (MAPS)